top of page

 Q: Does the project have to be assigned in a classroom?

 A: No, students may enter the competition as individuals, in small groups, as part of a class assignment, as part of a youth group or club project.
-You will need an adult to verify that you have presented your project.
+Each student must have verification from an adult that you have presented your project.

 Q: When is the project due?

-A: The project is due Monday, April 29, 2024, 11:59pm (whatever time zone you're in).
-All projects must be accessible on the Internet through a link.
+A: The project is due Friday, April 17, 2026, 11:59pm (whatever time zone you're in).
+All projects must be accessible on the Internet through a link so that anyone with the link can view the project.
+If we cannot open the project, we will not review it and you will not be eligible for a prize.

 Q: How do I submit my project?